alberthfang/alberthfang.github.io/_pages/research.md

 > &nbsp;

 ## Selected Working Papers and Manuscripts in Prep

-* The Comparative Effectiveness on Turnout of Positively versus Negatively Framed Descriptive Norms in Mobilization Campaigns. (joint with Alan S. Gerber, Gregory A. Huber, and Catlan E. Reardon; revised and resubmitted to _American Politics Research_).

 * How Citizens Evaluate Trade-offs between Descriptive and Partisan Representation